 A stroke occurs when blood flow to an area of the brain is interrupted either from a blockage (Ischemic) or a ruptured or broken vessel (hemorrhagic).
 When When blood doesn’t get to the brain, the brain’s supply of oxygen and nutrients is cut off.
 This can cause the affected brain cell to become damaged or die.
 When brain cells become damaged or die, the functions they controlled are impaired or lost.

-Every 45 seconds, someone in the United States has a stroke.
-It is the third leading cause of death and the number one cause of disability in the United States.
+Every 40 seconds, someone in the United States has a stroke.
+It is the fifth leading cause of death and one of the leading causes of disability in the United States.
 More than two-thirds of stroke survivors experience some kind of disability.
 However, 80 percent of all strokes are preventable, if corrective action is taken to reduce the risk or cause!

 There are two types of strokes – ischemic and hemorrhagic.
 Ischemic stroke occurs when blood clots or fatty deposits block blood vessels that supply blood to the brain.
 This is the most common type of stroke.
 Hemorrhagic stroke occurs when a blood vessel inside the brain or on the brain’s surface ruptures.
 This cuts off the blood supply to the brain cells.
 Pooling blood from the rupture can also damage brain tissue.

-Some people experience a transient ischemic attack (TIA), more commonly referred to as “mini-strokes.”
+Some people experience a transient ischemic attack (TIA), more commonly referred to as "mini-strokes."
 These mild attacks result from a brief interruption of blood flow to the brain with symptoms lasting less than 24 hours and leaving no permanent tissue damage.
-There is a 3-17 percent risk of having a stroke within 30 days after experiencing a TIA and an additional 10 percent risk within 3 months if steps are not taken to diminish the causable risk.
+There is a 5 percent risk of having a stroke within 48 hours after experiencing a TIA and an additional 10 percent risk within 3 months if steps are not taken to diminish the causable risk.